kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

     overwritten, because it cannot express Workload ownership, creation order, or revision-specific group names.

-The LWS CRD schema enforces structural constraints owned by LWS, including positive minima, topology and claim list limits, and required names.
-The LWS validating webhook enforces unions, immutability, active-level shape, and the cross-field rules above.
-It does not depend on declarative validation markers from an imported alpha package.
+The LWS CRD schema includes the embedded upstream building-block schemas and the structural constraints owned by LWS, including topology and claim list limits.
+Golden tests pin the complete generated schema.
+The LWS validating webhook enforces unions, immutability, active-level shape, level-specific minima, and the cross-field rules above; it does not assume that importing an alpha Go type automatically enforces every declarative validation rule in an LWS CRD.

-After LWS validation, explicit conversion functions map the owned structs to Kubernetes 1.37 `WorkloadItem`, `PodGroupData`, or `CompositePodGroupData`.
+After LWS validation, matching upstream fields are passed directly to Kubernetes 1.37 `PodGroupData` or `CompositePodGroupData`.
+Only a composite-level block selected for a flat Phase-1 representation needs an LWS-specific lowering step to the equivalent `PodGroupData`; that step rejects an explicit `minGroupCount` and derives pod `minCount` from LWS membership.
+LWS leaves `workloadbuilder.BuildOptions.DisableDeclarativeValidation` set to `false` and calls `Builder.Validate(ctx, ValidationInput)` on create and update.
-The conversion is field-by-field, not an unsafe cast or JSON round trip.
-LWS then leaves `workloadbuilder.BuildOptions.DisableDeclarativeValidation` set to `false` and calls `Builder.Validate(ctx, ValidationInput)` on create and update.
-For a composite-level field lowered in a flat shape, LWS first converts and validates a temporary `WorkloadItem` with `CompositePodGroupData`, then converts, validates, and builds the lowered leaf item.
-Builder validation and the policy/disruption allow-lists are a second deny-by-default compatibility boundary; they do not replace LWS API validation.
+Builder validation and the policy/disruption allow-lists are a second deny-by-default boundary; they do not replace LWS API validation.

 `SubGroupPolicy` does not add a fourth scheduling level in this KEP.
 Worker subgroups remain members of the replica PodGroup in replica mode or of the